Get two new free healthy recipes each week. Sign Up

 With the same protein, calcium, and probiotic live active cultures as your usual healthy breakfast yogurt, who says you can’t eat frozen yogurt for breakfast?

-Or serve it as a healthy dessert or snack, topped with Coconut Whipped Cream, sprinkles, sliced strawberries or bananas, or chopped Chocolate Truffles.
+Or serve it as a healthy dessert or snack, topped with Coconut Whipped Cream, sprinkles, sliced bananas, or chopped Chocolate Truffles.

 Above, watch the step by step recipe video